brndnmtthws/optimal-buy-cbpro/README.md

 maintained over time.
 The SQLite DB can be swapped out for any DB that SQLAlchemy supports.

+A note on the default parameters: it's likely you'll want to change `--starting-discount`, `--discount-step`, or `--order-count`.
+The more spread out the orders are (i.e., difference between the current price and the lowest priced order), the longer they will take to fill (if they fill), and the closer the orders are, the more likely you are to miss out on bigger price drops.
+You should consider your appetite for risk and how much you want to optimize for catching those dips vs. not missing out on gains.
+There is no magic here.
+My personal advice is to stick somewhat close to the defaults, and try to continuously deposit a little more fiat every week to spread the risk but also catch some dips.

 Ideally, this script would help to make sure that when we dip—

 ![dip](buy-the-dip.gif)